dey-rj/Path-Finding-Algorithm-Visualized/README.md

   - Processes a limited number of nodes
   - Expands neighbors
 - Stops when:
-  - Destination is reached ✅
+  - Destination is reached
-  - Queue becomes empty ❌
+  - Queue becomes empty

+---

+### DFS
+- Uses a `stack` to explore nodes level by level.
+- Each frame:
+  - Processes a limited number of nodes
+  - Expands neighbors
+- Stops when:
+  - Destination is reached
+  - Stack becomes empty

 ---